pivotal-mea-pa/qnb-workshop/scdf/labs/02-spring-integration.en.md

    	    			.get();
    	}
    }

     ```

-    The importat part is the last method that defines the *Integration Flow*.
-It will receive a message from the input channel, then it will get filtered, then it will be transformed to JSON, then it will add the content-type header (necessary for the Rest endpoint) and last it will send the JSON to the endpoint specied in the **todo.rest.url** properties (defined in the application.yml file).
+    The important part is the last method that defines the *Integration Flow*.
+It will receive a message from the input channel, then it will get filtered, then it will be transformed to JSON, then it will add the content-type header (necessary for the Rest endpoint) and last it will send the JSON to the endpoint specified in the **todo.rest.url** properties (defined in the application.yml file).

 4. Add the following property to the application.yml file.
 (Remember to change the extension to .yml)